beaurancourt/obsidian-generic-initiative-tracker/README.md

 hp: 23
 ac: 17
 modifier: 2
-level: 2
 ---
 ```

 In the future, this will be used to display more information about the player during combat, and also will update the player's information when the frontmatter is changed.

-## Display Encounter Difficulty

-This will show encounter difficulty based on creater CR and player level in both Encounters and the Initiative Tracker View.

-## Homebrew Content

-Homebrew creatures may be created and managed in settings.
-Homebrew creatures will be available in the monster picker when adding a creature to the combat.

-### 5e Statblocks Plugin

-If the [5e Statblocks](https://github.com/valentine195/obsidian-5e-statblocks) plugin is installed, the homebrew creatures saved to that plugin can be used in this plugin by enabling the sync in settings.

-### Import Homebrew

-**Only import content that you own.**

-Homebrew creatures can be imported from DnDAppFile XML files or Improved Initiative JSON files in settings.

 ## Initiative Formula